thatwill/jQuery-Multipage-Form/README.md

-		'navigationFunction': function(pages){},		// a function that generates the nav, receives array of pages 'stateFunction': function(page){},		// a function that shows what page the user is viewing, receives current page # 'transitionFunction': function(from,to){} // a function that transitions from one page $(from) to another $(to) });
+		'navigationFunction': function(pages){},		// a function that generates the nav, receives array of pages 'stateFunction': function(page){},		// a function that shows what page the user is viewing, receives current page # 'transitionFunction': function(from,to){} // a function that transitions from one page $(from) to another $(to) 'validatePageFunction': function(page){} // a function that can prevent transition by returning false });